 Safety: Painting can be hazardous work, whether it’s working on a ladder or dealing with solvents and dust.
 Hiring a professional contractor means you don’t have to worry about these problems.

 Health: If your home was built before 1978, it was almost certainly painted with lead-based paint, which can cause serious health effects when it is scraped or sanded in preparation for repainting.
 C.C.P. will take appropriate steps to protect you.
 As of June 1, 1999, remodeling contractors, including painters, will be required to furnish EPA produced pamphlets to their customers before they begin a job that involves disturbing lead-based paint.
-C.C.P. will understand and be willing to follow the recommendations on this pamphlet.
+Carter Custom Painting will understand and be willing to follow the recommendations on this pamphlet.

 Preparation: Getting the surface properly prepared makes all the difference.
 C.C.P. knows the value of preparation and do it right.
 Knowing Paints and How to Apply Them: The choices today are more complicated than just oil or latex, and a St. Louis House Painter like C.C.P. will know what works, how to use it, and will have the right tools for the job